thekhyatigandhi/Advanced-CSS/README.md

 ## Credits

-www.w3schools.com - I used this website to understand concepts and try them out before putting them on my css file.
+https://www.w3schools.com/ - I used this website to understand concepts and try them out before putting them on my css file.

+https://coolors.co/ - I used this website to select the color palette for the website.

 I also got some help from my fellow classmates.